yoasif/yoasif.github.io/_posts/2025-03-06-mozilla-quoted-an-incorrect-version-of-the-ccpa-in-their-terms-of-use-update.markdown

 > “Sell,” “selling,” “sale,” or "sold," means selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to a third party for monetary or other valuable consideration.

-I don't know how much this changes things; we don't really know whether the new ToU is a response to the CCPA, or something else -- and whether the language change here would change Mozilla's legal counsel's opinion of their data practices.
+I don't know how much this changes things, since we don't know whether the new ToU is a response to the CCPA, or something else.
+Even if it were, the language change might not change Mozilla's legal counsel's opinion of their data practices.
+Obviously some more clarity on how our data is used would be *very* useful.

 ---